 If you have lost a loved one and you are contemplating a wrongful death action, you should consult with an experienced wrongful death lawyer.
 An experienced attorney will provide support and help you advocate for your rights as a survivor and for the rights of your loved one.

-If the victim was not married, the victim’s parents were no longer living, or the victim did not have children, another family member (can be related by blood or by marriage) can recover compensation if they can prove that they were dependent on the victim financially.
+If the victim was not married, the victim’s parents were no longer living, or the victim did not have children or siblings, another family member (can be related by blood or by marriage) can recover compensation if they can prove that they were dependent on the victim financially.

 Wrongful death can result from many types of accidents or negligence, but the most common types of wrongful death claims are: